 Understanding Lead Generation

-A lead is merely someone who has demonstrated a certain degree of interest in your brand.
+Sales lead management is merely someone who has demonstrated a certain degree of interest in your brand.
 Your goal is to cultivate that interest.
 For instance, someone who signed up for your email newsletter probably wants to know more about the products and services you offer.
 That’s not the same as them being ready to make a purchase.
 You need to transform their initial curiosity into genuine demand.

 Of course, this can seem like a challenge when communicating with leads via email.
 That’s because each lead will be at a different stage in the customer journey.
 Some will have just signed up for your email list, while others will have been following you for weeks or months.
 You need to make sure you’re sending each lead the kinds of messages that are relevant to them no matter where they are in the customer journey.